Tree Lizard Gallery

 show/hide words to know

 Tree lizards (Urosaurus ornatus) are among the most common lizards in the southwestern United States.
 You can often find them warming themselves in a sunny spot on a tree, fence, or wall, waiting for an insect snack to come crawling or flying by.
 Males have bright blue bellies and colored dewlaps.
 Females have orange dewlaps, but no blue belly patches.
 Look on your backyard fence for tree lizards in the summer.

 Tree lizard camouflage in action.
 Two places you are likely to see these lizards, a rock (left) and their favorite hang out, a tree (right).
-Images by Brad and Lynn Weinert (left) and Tom MacDonald (right).
+Images by Brad and Lynn Weinert (left) and Tom McDonald (right).

 About the photographers: Brad and Lynn Weinert are nature photographers.
 You can see more of their work at Brad and Lynn's Field Photos.
-Tom MacDonald is a Docent Instructor at Tohono Chul Park.
+Tom McDonald is a Docent Instructor at Tohono Chul Park.
 These photographs are copyrighted and used with their permission.